How do I save and use shift and schedule templates?

 March 24, 2022

-• Option 1 Click on the schedule, fill out the shift details, click on the three dots next to the button "Save"/"Book" and then press "Save as a new template".
-Give your new template a name and press "Save as a new template.
+- New Shift: Click on the schedule, fill in the shift details, and click on the three dots next to the Save/Book button.
+Select Save as new template, give the template a name, and click Save.

 shift_template_ENG.png

-• If you click on the arrow next to the button "Select shifts" you will be able to select all the shifts in your chosen time period.
-Those shifts you do not want to select can be deselected simply by clicking on them.
+- Click on the arrow next to Select Shifts to select all shifts within your chosen time period.
+You can then deselect any shifts you do not want to include in the template.

 Use_template.png

-If you want the schedule template to be repeated press "Repeat shifts" instead of "Roll out".
+If you want the schedule template to be repeated, press Repeat shifts instead of Roll out.
 Choose how often the repetition should occur, when it should start and when it should end before you roll out the repetition.

 More articles